erica-rose/Search-Strategy/README.md

 2. Simulations

-Results in paper done running 3 chains, by changing seed and starting value of simulation.
+Results in paper done running 3 chains with different starting values for beta and Rb.
+Ran in parallel using 20 different seeds (seeds 1:20)